Small Business Tax Loopholes: Minimize Your Tax Burden

 Strategies for Maximizing Benefits

-• Income Threshold Management: In order to get the most out of QBI deduction it is recommended that you keep your taxable income below $170,050(single) or $340,100(joint).
+• Income Threshold Management: To get the most out of the QBI deduction, keep your taxable income below $170,050(single) or $340,100(joint).

 • SSTB Considerations: For a maximum of allowable QBI deductions, we separate non-SSTB from SSTB activities.